apify/apify-docs/content/docs/proxy/datacenter_proxy.md

 **Session IDs represent IP addresses.
 Therefore, you can manage the IP addresses you use by managing sessions.** [[More info]({{@link proxy.md#sessions}})]

-This IP/session ID combination persists and expires 26 hours later.
+This IP/session ID combination is persisted and expires 26 hours later.
 Each additional request resets the expiration time to 26 hours.

 So, if you use the session at least once a day, it will never expire, with two possible exceptions: